SanthoshS0305/broomstick-chase-game/README.md

-# broomstick-chase-game
+# hp-seeker-game
-Minigame where Player chases a golden ball on a broomstick while dodging flying metal balls and opposing players
+Mini Quidditch game where Harry chases a snitch while dodging bludgers and Slytherin chasers